czmole/czmole.github.io/about.md

 I live in [Oradea, Romania](https://www.facebook.com/visitoradea/) I am a self-taught web developer (PHP mainly) and passionate about all things related to the topic but also on the startups world.

-I am [Laravel](https://laravel.com) enthusiast - a framework that I use in most of my projects at work and also on side projects.
+I am [Laravel](https://laravel.com) enthusiast - that I use in most of my projects at work and also on side projects.
 I also love to involve in dev ops and web apps architecture, API design/development, and integrations, payment processors integrations.

 You can see more about my activity on [my linkedin profile](https://www.linkedin.com/in/czmole/).